mcdemarco/conclar/public/info.md

 ## Areas, Hours & Locations

-*All convention activities are located to the left as you enter the hotel lobby from the front entrance, except for the Con Suite, which is in a hotel room (1645) this year.
-See the main Boskone site for [maps](https://boskone.org/venue/maps/).*
+*Most convention activities are located to the left (Harbor Side) as you enter the hotel lobby from the front entrance, except for the following on Tower side:*

+   * Filk – Stone – Lobby Level
+   * Kaffeeklatsches – Otis – Lobby Level
+   * Consuite – Hotel room 1645

 The hours listed below are for Eastern Standard Time (UTC -0500).